We Spoke to the Women Protesting Against the 'Fifty Shades of Grey' Film

 This Friday, Fifty Shades of Grey fans will finally be able to see a physical, tangible Christian smack a physical, tangible Anastasia with a riding crop.
-Nauseatingly close to Valentine’s Day, the film adaptation of EL James’ bestseller hits British cinemas.
+Nauseatingly close to Valentine’s Day [it’s released on Valentine’s Day in Sweden], the film adaptation of EL James’ bestseller hits British cinemas.

 This has riled a number of women, who are now planning to boycott the film, furious at what they believe to be a glamourisation of violence.
 In the UK, the 50 Shades Is Abuse campaign has rallied supporters for a protest of this week’s premiere in Leicester Square.